daveyk00/esp32-git-contributions-epd/readme.md

   - 50mm x 34mm x 6mm
   - Great size for this project, fits quite snugly.
 A thinner battery might need something to prevent rattling around like some double sided tape
   - The Lilygo comes with a 1.25mm 2pin JST connector so don't need to worry about finding one with that connector
-- 3d printed case and stand
+- 3d printed case and stand available for free on [MakerWorld](https://makerworld.com/en/models/1427537-lilygo-t5-2-13-3d-printed-case#profileId-1483837)

-  - Case features:
   - Buttons and switch, secured lid with screws, thin screen bezels and a mechanism to keep the screen firmly at the front of the case.
-  - Available for purchase via [Ko-Fi](https://ko-fi.com/s/6b5f09b34c) store
   - For the wood style finish I printed with a Bambu Lab wood filament and applied an alcohol ink with a cheap and thick paintbrush
   - Other cases available:
     - Thingiverse model by [xl0e](https://www.thingiverse.com/thing:4670205)